NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 37. L4 MIS Starter
 38. L4 RHW-6S Starter
 39. DDRHW-4 Starter
+{{< /details >}}

 #### RHW Fillers

+{{< details "The Filler Puzzle Pieces exist for ease of use in tight spaces, where overrides break down and the use of a starter is not feasible." >}}

 {{< menu-icon icon="images/icons/rhw-fillers-button.jpg" caption="_Filler Puzzle Pieces (located under the Highways Menu)_" >}}

-The Filler Puzzle Pieces exist for ease of use in tight spaces, where overrides break down and the use of a starter is not feasible.
 Note that the RHW-8S, 10S, 6C, and 8C do not have diagonal fillers.

 1. L0 RHW-4 Filler Piece
 2. L0 Diag RHW-4 Filler Pieces (A and B)